 The Margie Petersen Breast Center at Providence Saint John’s Health Center is renowned for its comprehensive, multidisciplinary approach to breast care, offering a wide range of services to address various breast conditions.
-With a team of experts spanning multiple disciplines, our center provides personalized care tailored to each patient’s needs.
+With a team of experts spanning multiple disciplines, our breast health center provides personalized care tailored to each patient’s needs.

 What is Breast Health?

-Breast health encompasses a range of preventive measures, screenings, and oncologic care aimed at maintaining the well-being of breast tissue and addressing any potential issues, particularly breast cancer.
+Breast health encompasses a range of preventive measures, medical screenings, and oncologic care aimed at maintaining the well-being of breast tissue and addressing any potential issues, particularly breast cancer.
 Education plays a pivotal role in breast health, empowering individuals with knowledge about breast conditions they may be experiencing, self-examination techniques, and risk factors associated with breast diseases.
 Understanding the importance of regular screenings and early detection further enhances awareness and promotes proactive healthcare.
 Most conditions are not cancer, yet any breast-related concerns can be upsetting.
 We are here to help and guide you through the entire process.

 Common Breast Evaluation Methods: